-La Paz is the defacto capital of the Plurinational State of Bolivia (the constitutional capital is Sucre), the third biggest city in the country (after Santa Cruz and El Alto – though El Alto is the city which sits 400m above La Paz on the flat altiplano and they basically run into one) and La Paz is the highest administrative capital in the world.
+Sucre may be the constitutional capital of Bolivia and a city we absolutely love but La Paz is the defacto capital of the Plurinational State of Bolivia where you will currently find the seat of government and financial district.
+La Paz is the third biggest city in Bolivia after Santa Cruz and El Alto – though El Alto is the city which sits 400m above La Paz on the flat altiplano and they basically run into one – and it is the highest administrative capital in the world.
 La Paz is built in a valley surrounded on all four sides by mountains, with a number of 6000m peaks behind those and Bolivia’s highest peak, Illimani, can be seen from all over the city.
 Every inch of marginally flat space was built on, extending all the way up the hillsides.
 It reminded us of Valparaiso in Chile but rather than stopping at the sea, La Paz continues up and up on the other side of the valley.

 We don’t usually like large cities because they are busy, dirty and a nightmare to cycle around but La Paz was different, we actually really enjoyed it.
 It helped that the area where our couchsurfing host lived was out of the main downtown area in the upmarket neighbourhood of Achumani.
 This meant that we didn’t need to ride the main road into the city, finding a quieter back road with amazing views instead.